-Daniel Boone was buried on a family member's farm at Marthasville, Missouri (Charette, Louisiana Territory) in 1820, where his wife, Rebecca (Bryan) Boone, had been buried seven years earlier.
-He chose this location for Rebecca, who appears to have been the first person to be buried here.
+Daniel Boone was buried on a family member's farm at Marthasville, Missouri (Charette, Louisiana Territory) in 1820, where his wife of almost 57 years, Rebecca (Bryan) Boone, had been buried seven years earlier.
+Daniel personally chose this location for Rebecca and she appears to have been the first person to be buried here.
 He asked for assurance from his children and many others that he would eventually be buried here with her.

 DIED: On Tuesday 26th at Charette village, in the 90th year of his age, the celebrated Col. Daniel Boon, discoverer and first settler of the state of Kentucky.
 He was buried at the Charette village, and thus the remains of the man whose name is identified with that of Kentucky, now repose on the banks of Missouri.